ibm-cloud-architecture/refarch-cloud-data-analytics/dataconnect.md

 ![](/media/dataconnect/conn16.png)

-1. In the resulting popup dialog, click on the text that says Coped to CDA dashDB
+In the resulting popup dialog, click on the text that says Copied to CDA dashDB (see *1*)

 ![](/media/dataconnect/conn17.png)